Filtering waste water at the university

 The focus of Business Incubation Center BIC is to provide a framework for up-scaling and commercializing social and scientific innovations at Ndejje University.
-These innovations are mainly in the following Research and Development Centers
+Focusing on;

-2) Energy Research and Development Center (ERDC);
+2. Energy Research and Development Center (ERDC);

-3) Water Research and Development Center (WRDC).
+3. Water Research and Development Center (WRDC).

 RRR calls for investment in market research and in bankable business models for cost recovery.
 The success of Green innovations depends on viable business plans that could optimize recycling and reuse market.
 It also thrives on creative financing mechanism that avail start-up and scale-up capital to individuals/groups that need support.
 Currently in Uganda, the growth of Green economies is constrained by;

-i) inadequate public awareness of ‘green’ values and opportunities;
+- Inadequate public awareness of ‘green’ values and opportunities;

-iii) unsupportive policies, regulations and financing structures;
+- Unsupportive policies, regulations and financing structures

-iv) absence of well-designed partnership and inter-sectoral frameworks.
+- Absence of well-designed partnership and inter-sectoral frameworks.

 The other key component is capacity building for stakeholders through training and creative financing models.
 Presumably, savings accrued from RRR can finance small and medium enterprises.
 For instance, cities and municipalities in Uganda currently spend over 40% of their budgets to collect only about 30-40% of the waste generated.
 RRR could reduce the expenditure and the savings could be re-invested in financing SMEs.